 - Benefits of a Big 6 foodborne illnesses poster

 - Preventing the Big 6 foodborne illnesses with FoodDocs

 - Hepatitis A

-Of the previously mentioned 250 foodborne diseases, the majority of them are caused by biological hazards that may either be a variety of bacteria, molds, yeasts, viruses, or parasites.
-These mentioned big 6 pathogens constitute most of these foodborne illnesses, whereas others are unspecified agents.
-Collectively, they can be found in animal fecal matter and can work their way into the food through the food handlers and untreated water.
+Of known 250 foodborne diseases, the majority of them are caused by biological hazards that may either be a variety of bacteria, molds, yeasts, viruses, or parasites.
+These pathogens cause most of these foodborne illnesses, whereas others are unspecified agents.
+Collectively, they can be found in common sources, such as animal fecal matter, and can work their way into the food through the food handlers and untreated water.

 These pathogens can cause mild to severe foodborne illnesses in consumers that can manifest through the following gastrointestinal symptoms: